VictoriaSweet/scary-potato/README.md

 ## 🌼 About

-Plant Parenthood is the application to help the those who are new to the hobby or just maybe even a weekend plant sitter or award winning growers.
+Plant Parenthood is the application to help the those who are new to the hobby or just maybe even a weekend plantsitter  or award winning growers.
 Nothing to make the novice grower anxious, just the basic facts to the plant.

 - 🌞 Understand the right amount of sunlight
 - 💧 Figure out the watering schedule